Decontamination of Mutual Contamination Models: Identification

 \subsection{Classification with Partial Labels}

 In this section, we present our identification result for classification with partial labels, i.e., Theorem \ref{partial_identification}.
-To begin, in Section \ref{vertex_test_section}, we present the main subroutine of the algorithm PartialLabel (algorithm \ref{partial_label_alg}): VertexTest (algorithm \ref{vertex_test_alg}).
+To begin, in Section \ref{vertex_test_section}, we prove an important lemma for the main subroutine of the algorithm PartialLabel: VertexTest (algorithm \ref{vertex_test_alg}).
 Second, in Section \ref{Theorem_partial_label_section}, we present the proof of Theorem \ref{partial_identification}.